 Similarly, Future, everyone’s favorite fractured heartbreaker, has maintained a level of brilliance for as long as he has because the mythos of his writing is also wrapped up in a very understated pain and emptiness.
 Large swaths of Future’s music steers towards pettiness, anger, jealousy, and pain, almost like a defense mechanism to the world around him.
-Like Mad Men’s main character, Don Draper, Future’s Casanova lifestyle feels less like a cape, and more like a blanket only barely protecting his insecurities.
-We love because sometimes human imperfections can be quite the spectacle.
+Like Don Draper, Mad Men’s main character, Future’s Casanova lifestyle feels less like a cape, and more like a blanket only barely protecting his insecurities.
+We love them both because sometimes human imperfections are a spectacle.

 Cardi B — The Good Place

 Science will prove that no living soul truly dislikes NBC’s The Good Place.
 It’s a cold, hard fact.
 Creator Mike Schur’s critical and Internet darling is the absolute peak of how transportive TV can be when all we want is to escape from the terrors of the world for a brief half-hour.
 The Good Place is sharp, introspective, self-referential, and clever, but more than anything it’s delightful.